ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/CONTRIBUTING.md

     - Further instructions
     - List/Description of auxiliary data used to produce the IPCC AR6 figures
     - Publication sources
-    - ESMVValTool instructions to reproduce the same figure
+    - ESMValTool instructions to reproduce the same figure

 - **Create Zenodo citation**